ANCIENT GREEK TECHNOLOGY

 Metal was worked in a shaft furnace and shaped with an anvil and hammer, The Greeks made iron stronger by quenching in cold water while the metal was still hot.
 The Romans learned how to temper it.
 The Greeks gained access to tin needed to make bronze when they colonized what is now Marseilles.

-Iron — a metal a that is harder, stronger and keeps an edge better than bronze — proved to be an ideal material for improving weapons and armor as well as plows (land with soil previously to hard to cultivate was able to be farmed for the first time).
+Iron — a metal a that is not harder or stronger than bronze but keeps an edge better — proved to be an ideal material for improving weapons and armor as well as plows (land with soil previously to hard to cultivate was able to be farmed for the first time).
 Although it is found all over the world, iron was developed after bronze because virtually the only source of pure iron is meteorites and iron ore is much more difficult to smelt (extract the metal from rock) than copper or tin.
 Some scholars speculate the first iron smelts were built on hills where funnels were used to trap and intensify wind, blowing the fire so it was hot enough to melt the iron.
 Later bellows were introduced and modern iron making was made possible when the Chinese and later Europeans discovered how to make hotter-burning coke from coal.
 [Source: "History of Warfare" by John Keegan, Vintage Books]

 Ancient Inventions